 Telephone (43) 1-518-18-0

-Palais Coburg, the restaurant of a luxury hotel in a 19th-century palace in the center of Vienna, sits above a series of six wine cellars.
-The France Cellar, the New World Cellar, the Old World Cellar, the Champagne Cellar, the Rare Wines Cellar and the Yquem Cellar house the restaurant’s 50,000-bottle inventory.
-Overseen by wine director Wolfgang Kneidinger, the 5,400-selection list has earned a Grand Award each year since 2007 and offers an extensive array of options from around the world, but its collections of wines from Bordeaux, Austria, California, Italy, Burgundy, Spain, Germany, the Rhône, Champagne and Port are particularly outstanding.
-Choose from five to nine courses of chef Silvio Nickol’s artful international cuisine, though if you’re saving room for something sweet, the Yquem cellar contains at least one bottle of every vintage produced back to 1893.
+Palais Coburg, the restaurant of a luxury hotel in a 19th-century palace in the center of Vienna, sits above a series of six wine cellars: the France Cellar, the New World Cellar, the Old World Cellar, the Champagne Cellar, the Rare Wines Cellar and the Yquem Cellar, all housing the restaurant’s 60,000-bottle inventory.
+Overseen by wine director Wolfgang Kneidinger, the 5,100-selection list has earned a Grand Award each year since 2007 and offers extensive options from around the world.
+But its collections of wines from Bordeaux, Austria, California, Italy, Burgundy, Spain, Germany, the Rhône, Champagne and Port are particularly outstanding.
+Chef Silvio Nickol’s international cuisine is offered in seven- and nine-course tasting menus with optional pairings.
+But save room for an extra sweet at the end: The Yquem cellar contains at least one bottle of every vintage produced, going back more than 100 years.